 Google is the world’s most popular search engine, with more than 86% of the search engine market share.
 Google’s Chrome is not only an incredible internet browser but also an invaluable tool for developers across the globe.
 It is partly due to Chrome Dev Tools, a staple for beginner and professional web developers.

-Chrome Dev Tools has many features and tricks up its sleeve to make developer work a breeze.
+Chrome Dev Tools has many features and tricks that need to be known before searching for PHP developers for hire.
 Today, we’ll be highlighting a couple of these Google Chrome features that will empower your web and software development process.

 Before going on with the article, let’s just introduce you to a platform that makes it easy for every developer to have all their ducks in a row.
 WPMU DEV’s all-in-one WordPress platform gives you everything you need to manage, update, optimize, secure, and host client sites – all under one roof.
 Get 20% off any of their plans here.